 What is a Gallbladder?

-A gallbladder is a small, pear-shaped organ below the liver that stores bile; bile, a liquid produced by the liver, is essential for the small interesting to break down and digest fats.
+The gallbladder plays a vital role in the digestive system.
+It is a small, pear-shaped organ below the liver that stores bile; bile, a liquid produced by the liver.

 How does not having a gallbladder affect you?